DennisHeimbigner/netcdf-c/docs/inmemory.md

 into which the final memory and size are stored.
 WARNING, the returned memory is owned by the caller and so the caller is responsible for calling *free()* on that returned memory.

-### Support for Writing with *NC_MEMIO_LOCKED*

-When the NC_MEMIO_LOCKED flag is set in the *NC_memio* object passed to *nc_open_memio()*, it is still possible to modify the opened in-memory file (using the NC_WRITE mode flag).

-The big problem is that any changes must fit into the memory provided by the caller via the *NC_memio* object.
-This problem can be mitigated, however, by using the "trick" of overallocating the caller supplied memory.
-That is, if the original file is, say, 300 bytes, then it is possible to allocate, say, 65000 bytes and copy the original file into the first 300 bytes of the larger memory block.
-This will allow the netcdf-c library to add to the file up to that 65000 byte limit.
-In this way, it is possible to avoid memory reallocation while still allowing modifications to the file.
-You will still need to call *nc_close_memio()* to obtain the size of the final, modified, file.

 Enabling MMAP File Access {#Enable_MMAP}
 --------------